 Callers need to keep in mind that the service excludes rides for passengers, is restricted to a one-way, one-time ride for the driver and the destination is limited to the driver’s residence.
 Reservations are not accepted.
 Drivers can expect to pay the rate charged by the tow truck contractor for rides beyond five miles.

-“We want motorists to be aware of the high crash risk from drinking and driving associated with the holiday.
-We encourage drivers to designate a sober driver instead of getting behind the wheel if they have been drinking,” said AAA Hawaii’s General Manager Liane Sumida.
+“We want motorists to be aware of the high crash risk from drinking and driving associated with the holiday and encourage them to think twice about getting behind the wheel if they have been drinking,” said AAA Hawaii’s General Manager Liane Sumida.

-In Hawaii, from 2003-2014, there were 681 people killed in crashes involving a drunk driver, according to federal statistics.
-Nationwide, in 2016, crashes involving drunken drivers claimed 10,497 lives, an average of one alcohol-impaired driving fatality occurred every 50 minutes.
-These alcohol-impaired driving fatalities accounted for 35 percent of the evening motor vehicle traffic fatalities in the United States, according to the National Highway Transportation Safety Administration (NHTSA).
+In Hawaii, from 2003-2012, there were 484 people killed in crashes involving a drunk driving, according to the Centers for Disease Control.
+Nationwide, in 2014, crashes involving drunken drivers claimed 9,967 lives, an average of one alcohol-impaired driving fatality occurred every 53 minutes.
+These alcohol-impaired driving fatalities accounted for 31 percent of the motor vehicle traffic fatalities in the United States, according National Highway Transportation Safety Administration (NHTSA).

 Fourth of July is a traditional time for barbeques, and home parties, as well as outings to restaurants and bars, and other excursions and gatherings.
 These activities contribute to a relaxed atmosphere and more drinking, according to Sumida.

 “It takes only one or two drinks to slow physical and mental skills and affect vision, steering, braking, judgment and reaction time,” Sumida said.
-“Drivers should be aware that the law enforcement agencies are using extra patrols to look for and arrest impaired drivers during the holiday.”
+“Drivers should be aware that the law enforcement agencies are using extra patrols to look for drinking drivers during the holiday.”